 5. Choose hair products that offer UV and heat protection.

 Heat and ultraviolet radiation are detrimental to the health of the hair.
 Give the strands another layer of protection by using a heat protectant like Oway’s Thermal Stress Protector.
 It not only prevents heat damage, but also helps lock in shine and moisture.

 6. Eat a balanced diet.

-Are they getting enough vitamins and minerals from the food they eat?
-The good news is, there are always supplements.
 Essential vitamins like Biotin, Iron, and Vitamin C strengthen weak hair and improve texture by supplying the body with antioxidants that fight free radicals.

 8. Exercise.
 Exercise.
 Exercise.